 - In Part 3, candidates have a page of notes or sentences, summarising the content of the text, from which six pieces of information have been removed.
-As they listen, they fill in the numbered gaps with words from the text which complete the missing information. - Most keys are single words, numbers or very short noun phrases. - The task requires candidates to locate and record specific information from the text.
+As they listen, they fill in the numbered gaps with words from the text which complete the missing information. - Most keys are single words, numbers or very short noun phrases.

 - Candidates should begin by reading and listening to the instructions, then use the pause to read the text on the page, thinking about the context and predicting the sort of language and information they are going to hear.
-This may be information about places and events, or people talking about courses, trips or holiday activities. - Candidates can use the order of the information on the page to help them follow the recording. - While listening for the first time, candidates should note down single words, numbers or very short noun phrases to complete each gap.
+This may be information about places and events, or people talking about courses, trips or holiday activities. - Candidates can use the order of the information on the page to help them follow the recording. - While listening for the first/second time, candidates should note down single words, numbers or very short noun phrases to complete each gap.
 They need to keep the answers short. - The words they need to complete the gaps are heard on the recording.
-Candidates shouldn't try to manipulate the language or write in note form. - While listening for the second time, candidates should check that their answers make sense in the context of the completed note or sentence and that each answer contains a concrete piece of information. - lt's important for candidates to check the spelling of words.
+Candidates shouldn't try to manipulate the language or write in note form. - While listening for the first/second time, candidates should check that their answers make sense in the context of the completed note or sentence and that each answer contains a concrete piece of information. - It's important for them to check the spelling of words.
 Words which are spelled out must be correct.